BND Hamburger Icon

 Your invoice should begin with a header that includes the invoice date alongside contact information for both your company and your client.
 Often, your business information will be on the left-hand side and that of your client will be on the right-hand side, but sometimes, your information can go atop your client’s.

-In your itemized table, you can also include the date or timeframe in which each line item was provided and detail what the indicated service encompasses.
+In your itemized table, you can also include the date or time frame for which you provided each line item and detail what the indicated service encompasses.
 Doing so can help make your work and pricing more transparent to your client and possibly encourage faster payment.
 You can also facilitate payment by including more than one itemized table.
 For example, if you are providing services to your client both within their office and off-site, you can create one itemized table for each location.

 Often, invoices are self-explanatory lists of services, quantities and prices, but sometimes, they can’t tell the whole picture.
 For example, it might not be immediately evident that you’re applying a discount to one of your line items.
 To clarify this discount, add an explanatory footnote at the bottom of your invoice.
 This way, your client knows that future invoices may display higher rates for the same work.
 If your invoice doesn’t require clarifying footnotes, you can still add a thank-you note — a little gratitude can go a long way.